csiro-robotics/3es-core/3escore/3esdoc/3esdocprotocol.md

 Vertex Count      | 4         | Specifies the number of vertices in the mesh.
 Index Count       | 4         | Specifies the number of indices in the mesh.
 Flags             | 2         | Creation flags
-Scale Factor      | 4         | Identifies the mesh topology.
-See TODO Tint              | 4         | Mesh tint colour.
+Draw Type         | 1         | Identifies the mesh topology.
+See [mesh topology](#mesh-topology).
+Tint              | 4         | Mesh tint colour.
 See [colour encoding](#colour-encoding).
 Translation       | 12 or 24  | 3 32 or 64-bit floats identifying the translation component of the overall mesh transformation.
 Rotation          | 16 or 32  | 4 32 or 64-bit floats identifying the quaternion rotation of the overall mesh transformation.
 Scale             | 12 or 24  | 3 32 or 64-bit floats identifying the scale component of the overall mesh transformation.
+[Draw scale]      | 4         | Optional 32-bit float draw scaling - line width, point size or voxel size.
+Present when the draw scale creation flag is set.

 The Flag value 1 is used to indicate that the Translation, Rotation and Scale values are all 64-bit quantities.
 Otherwise a 32-bit representation is used.